NewEconoLab/NNS-EN/nns_protocol.rst

 resolve(string protocol,byte[] nnshash)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This interface is the norms and requirements of resolvers.
-It’s has to be achieved, because this interface will be called for final resolution when a complete resolution is conducted on a domain name.
+It has to be achieved because this interface will be called for final resolution when a complete resolution is conducted on a domain name.

 Protocol  is the string of the protocol